MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 * Supports only cloud-based wikis.
 * Supports only Basic or OAuth 2.0 with Microsoft Entra ID or Azure authentication.
 * Doesn't support namespace selection for indexing.
-Indexes only Main, Category, and File namespaces.
+Indexes only main, category, and file namespaces.
 * Doesn't support Access Control Lists (ACLs).
 Thus, indexed pages are visible to all users in the organization.

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).